 - Learning from career and labour market information

-- Address the needs of each pupil
+- Addressing the needs of each pupil

-- Linking Curriculum learning to careers
+- Linking curriculum learning to careers

 - Encounters with employers and employees